How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 Building AI Before Core Validation

-If the core product is not validated, AI adds complexity before value is proven.
+If the core product itself has not been validated, AI adds complexity before value is proven.

 Related: